nvaldez/skills-finder/README.md

 ### Prerequisites

 Please make sure that you have all the necessary dependencies install on your local machine.
 For full list of dependencies installed in this application, please to the `package.json` file in this repository.
+When running the seeds files, make sure to run `skillsSeed.js` file first and then `employeesSeed.js` file to avoid and error with the `_id`.

 ## Deployment